 The performance and contributions of each participant was measured throughout the week.
 The ceremony was opened by student oaths - Meghan Campson of Australia gave an oath on behalf of all participants.
 After the awarding of certificates, 10 names of 2018 were announced.
 These were the most active participants who managed to stand out and earn the most points.

-Two of those who impressed were Mahela Bandera from Sri Lanka and Antoine Attard from Malta, who were both selected to present the FISU Ambassadors Programme at a Forum in the Russian city of Krasnoyarsk in August 2018.
+Two of those who impressed were Mahela Bandera from Sri Lanka and Antoine Attard from Malta, who were both selected to present the FISU Ambassadors Programme at the FISU Forum in the Russian city of Krasnoyarsk in August 2018.

 Eight others attendees were selected to join the FISU staff at either the Winter Universiade in Krasnoyarsk or the Summer Universiade in Napoli, in 2019.